narengan/cis/managing-for-security.md

 * **OFF** - Enterprise customers can remove this security feature entirely.

 ## Best practice 3: Activate your Web Application Firewall (WAF) safely
 Your WAF is available in the **Security** section.
 We will walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before turning it on for your entire domain.
-The goal of these initial settings is to reduce false positives and to populate the Traffic Application with WAF events for further tuning.
-WAF is automatically updated with new vulnerabilities as they are identified.
+These initial settings can reduce false positives by populating the Traffic Application with WAF events for further tuning.
+WAF is updated automatically to handle new vulnerabilities as they are identified.

-WAF protects against the following:
+WAF protects against the following attacks:
 * SQL injection attack
 * Cross-site scripting
 * Cross-site forgery

-WAF also contains the CIS Rule Set which contains rules to stop attacks most commonly seen on our network.
-Also included are OWASP Top 10 vulnerabilities.
-WAF will also before a browser integrity check.
+WAF also contains the **CIS Rule Set**, which includes rules to stop attacks most commonly seen on our network, and the **OWASP Top 10** vulnerabilities.
+WAF also will perform a browser integrity check.